Rizzoli & Isles: Critical response

 The show has been described as having lesbian undertones, and the purported sexual attraction between Rizzoli and Isles has been the subject of critical and fan attention, with sites such as The Advocate connecting the show's lesbian subtext to its popularity.
 Harmon said that she was not surprised by the attention and that, while it was "super fun" to play a role that has some same-sex romantic vibes, the characters are "straight" and "just best friends".
 Alexander said that she was not initially aware of the subtext but believed it reflected the characters' chemistry.
 She also expressed skepticism that Rizzoli and Isles' friendship was out of the ordinary.

+Whilst the character of Dr Isles is not canonically autistic, her portrayal has been praised by critics and audiences as a positive representation of autism (especially in women).
+Sasha Alexander, the actress who portrayed Isles, has acknowledged her character as a "positive presentation" of autism spectrum disorder (formerly known as Asperger's), stating she is "so proud" of the public visibility this role provided to audiences with autism.